Lyq322/seed-dispersal-traits-scraper/README.md

 # Seed dispersal traits scraper

 Pipeline for scraping plant species descriptions from World Flora Online, extracting and tagging text.
-Descriptions data is later used for seed dispersal trait extraction using NLP and other methods.
+Descriptions are later used for seed dispersal trait extraction using NLP and other methods.

 ---